CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 Fortunately, new technologies have been invented to solve this shortcoming, technologies with names like DMARC, DKIM and SPF.
 These technologies are here to help you.
-If you configure your domain and DNS records correctly, you can be pretty sure that others can no longer send out email out of your name.
+If you configure your domain and DNS records correctly, you can be pretty sure that others can no longer send out email in your name.
 However, these technologies not only make it harder for spammers and fishers to send out email, but it makes it more difficult for legitimate senders (like you!) to send email as well.
 SMTPeter can help you out.